lazuardy-tech/anfis/README.md

 ### 🚀 Getting Started

-`anfis` may then be installed by running:
+This package may then be installed by running:

 ```bash
 pip install lazuardy-anfis